 In a post-apocalyptic world where noises can kill, a family of four must navigate their lives in silence after terrifying creatures that hunt by sound threaten their very survival.
 But with a pregnant wife soon to give birth, now more than ever, the family must remain unheard.

-Continuously throughout the runtime, ‘A Quiet Place’ builds-on the concept of its story perfectly, focusing on the various ways the family has adjusted to their new way of silent life.
+Continuously throughout the runtime, ‘A Quiet Place’ builds-on the concept of its story perfectly, focusing-on the various ways the family has adjusted to their new way of silent life.
 As everything from the family not using cutlery anymore, to the children using pieces of cotton pieces rather than wooden pieces for a board game, to even having the father place down paths of sand everywhere the family walks.
-All displaying the clear understanding director John Krasinski has for this flushed-out world.
-Of course, with an idea such as this one, many of the film’s scenes can be nitpicked in small ways, but with a plot as unique and as engaging as this one is, I personally don’t feel these tiny issues take away from the overall experience.
+All displaying the clear understanding director John Krasinski has for this fleshed-out world.
+Of course, with an idea such as this one, many of the film’s scenes can be nitpicked in small ways, but with a plot as unique and as engaging as this one is, I personally don’t feel these tiny issues take-much away from the overall experience.

 Emily Blunt and John Krasinski both give amazing performances as: ‘Evelyn’ and ‘Lee Abbott’, with Emily Blunt being the true stand-out of the cast, mostly due to her intense performance during one of the film’s most memorable scenes.
 In which, ‘Evelyn’ attempts to stay quiet whilst going through the agonising pain of child-birth, all the while one of the creatures stalks the nearby area.
 The two children within the film are also brilliant, being portrayed by Millicent Simmonds and Noah Jupe.
 Millicent Simmonds’ character: ‘Regan’ is deaf, similar to the actress herself in real-life, which actually benefitted the rest of the cast enormously with helping them learn sign language, as there is actually very little dialogue spoken throughout the film due to the family’s restriction-on making noise, so sign language is their main form of communication.